xanderx9/PRO-RSZ/README.md

 # PRO-RSZ
-NOTE : Millions Of Trillion Address And Transaction Chack And FIND RSZ Vulnerability
+NOTE : Millions Of Trillions Address And Transaction Chack And FIND RSZ Vulnerability